tutorgen/hpit_services/server/assets/docs.md

-## Todo

-In the tutor loop, support not having a main callback.
-Add a throttle in the tutor main loop.

 ## Overview

-The HyperPersonalize Intelligent Tutor (HPIT) is an schemaless, event driven system which specializes in the communication between distributed intelligent tutoring systems and specialized, machine learning algorithims, which we call plugins.
+The HyperPersonalized Intelligent Tutor (HPIT) is a schemaless, event driven system which specializes in the communication between distributed intelligent tutoring systems and specialized, machine learning algorithims, which we call plugins.